Movement as Medicine: Exploring Somatic Methods To Heal The Body, Mind, Spirit & Spaces

 Bouncing, Swinging or Rebounding

-Bouncing gently on a trampoline or the ground (while sitting or standing) is a rhymtic movement method to help relieve stiffness, improve mobility, ground and relax the body and drain the lymphatic system by stimulating circulation and flow.
+Bouncing gently on a trampoline or the ground (while sitting or standing) is a rhythmic movement method to help relieve stiffness, improve mobility, ground and relax the body and drain the lymphatic system by stimulating circulation and flow.

 You can bounce our heels together, or alternating (to simulate a running movement).
 You can also practice "ape hands", swinging your arms above your hands and down to your feet over and over.